comfortblanket/calendar_creator/README.md

     header-font-style (i)
     header-color (font-color if given, else 0,0,0) tuple of 0-255 r,g,b values

-    day-vsep (0.1) vertical space separating days on the calendar day-hsep (0.1) horizontal space separating days on the calendar
+    day-vsep (0.1) vertical space separating days on the calendar, in inches day-hsep (0.1) horizontal space separating days on the calendar, in inches

     margin-cell-left (0.05) padding in inches added to left of day contents margin-cell-top (0.1) padding in inches added to top of day contents